New Zealand Food Guide

 Lolly Cake

-No-bake sweet treat combining crushed malt biscuits, melted butter, and colorful Eskimo marshmallow lollies (pink, yellow, white), rolled into a log and coated with desiccated coconut.
-Sliced into rounds, lolly cake is a nostalgic Kiwi childhood favorite served at parties, school fairs, and afternoon teas.
-Simple, sweet, and distinctly New Zealand - utilizing Griffins malt biscuits and Pascall Eskimo lollies, both local brands.
+A no-bake sweet of crushed malt biscuits, melted butter, and pink, yellow, and white Eskimo marshmallow lollies, rolled into a log and coated in desiccated coconut, then sliced into rounds.
+It's a nostalgic childhood favorite that turns up at parties, school fairs, and afternoon teas.
+The standard build uses Griffins malt biscuits and Pascall Eskimo lollies, both local brands.

 Afghan Biscuits

-Rich chocolate biscuits (cookies) made with cocoa, cornflakes for crunch, topped with chocolate icing and a walnut half.
-Despite the name, Afghans are purely Kiwi invention with no Middle Eastern connection.
-Name origin debated - possibly referencing Afghan War or dark appearance.
-Sold in every bakery and cafe, Edmonds Cookery Book (New Zealand's bible of baking since 1908) includes the definitive recipe.
-Crispy exterior, soft chocolate center.
+Rich chocolate biscuits made with cocoa and cornflakes for crunch, finished with chocolate icing and half a walnut.
+Despite the name, the Afghan is a Kiwi invention with no Middle Eastern link, and nobody quite agrees where the name came from, whether the Afghan War or just the biscuit's dark look.
+You'll find them in every bakery and cafe, and the Edmonds Cookery Book, a baking fixture here since 1908, carries the standard recipe.
+The outside is crisp, the center soft.

 Anzac Biscuits